gcmarques/sequelize-extension-graphql/README.md

   },
 }

-// You can also prevent a CRUD function by setting it to false. db.User.mutations.clone = false;
+// You can also exclude a CRUD function by setting it to false. db.User.mutations.clone = false;

 extend().then(() => {